Masai Mara

 Entrance Gates to Masai Mara National Reserve:

-1. Sekenani Gate: Sekenani Gate is located in the Sekenani area of the reserve, providing access to the eastern side of the park.
-It is the closest gate to the town of Narok, situated approximately 155 km (96 miles) away.
+1. Sekenani Gate: Located in the Sekenani area, it gives access to the eastern side of the reserve and is closest to Narok town, about 155 km away.

-4. Musiara Gate: Musiara Gate is located near the Musiara Swamp, offering entry from the northwestern side of the reserve.
-It is a convenient access point for exploring the wildlife-rich northwestern region of the Masai Mara.
+4. Musiara Gate: Found near Musiara Swamp, it provides entry from the northwestern side, ideal for exploring the wildlife-rich region.

 Things to do in Masai Mara